id1001-gthb/MinAI_1001/README.md

 ### Nether's Follower Framework (NFF)
 * Allows the player to order followers to start / stop looting the nearby area.
-* This will be expanded greatly in the future to provide further integrations.

 ### Frostfall
-* The NPCs are aware of the temprature of the environment, if the player looks cold, how warmly people are dressed, and if someone is wet.
+* The NPCs are aware of the temperature of the environment, if the player looks cold, how warmly people are dressed, and if someone is wet.
 * The NPCs know if you are near a fire, and if you need to be due to the cold.
 * NPCs know if someone is nearing frostbite or has it, or if someone is nearing death in the cold.